sealmove/nimitai/README.md

 ### Will a `.ksy` file found in [Kaitai Struct Collection Gallery](https://formats.kaitai.io/) work as is?
 Mostly yes.
 The original `.ksy` syntax will be supported 100%.
 However, nimitai might have different defaults; for example:
 - Nim expressions instead of Kaitai Struct expressions (you will be able to toggle this)

+### Progress
+The project has hit the limitations of what is possible in metaparsing today.
+Specifically it stretches Nim VM too much leading to a crash.

+Nim VM uses 16bit adressing which is not enough for a relatively hefty metaparser.
+For this project to progress any further, the VM's addressing mode has be extended to 32bit.